 Cure Maid Cafe and Cafe White Rose have no table charge, although Wonder Parlour has one (¥500).

 If you’re looking to take photos with the maids, you might be disappointed: you can’t for Cure and Wonder Parlour, and there’s no option to get a photo print.
 At Wonder Parlour, though, you can take photos of the interior, but you have to notify the staff first.
 As for Cafe White Rose, while photos of the interior are okay, ask regarding photos of/with the maids to be sure, as the maids sometimes have a booth in front of Tokyu Hands in East Ikebukuro, and some of them oblige to requests for photos when they’re not busy.

 If you want to meet fellow hobbyists…

 Schatz Kiste in Akihabara is a fusion of the classic Victorian-style maid cafe and a hobbyist cafe.
 They have a manga library and board games, and you might even be able to strike a conversation with other customers (you’d have to know even a teeniest bit of Japanese, of course).
-Their table charge is a bit pricier than others’—500 yen for 30 minutes—and they don’t serve any heavy meals, but if you want to make new friends in a maid cafe, this is your chance.
+Their table charge is a bit pricier than others’ at ¥500 for 30 minutes.
+They don’t serve any heavy meals, but if you want to make new friends in a maid cafe, this is your chance.